redoracle/Cardano_node_container/README.txt

 Available tools (included in ENV PATH):

-jtools: ufficial tool for creating wallet and pools
+Ufficial tool for creating wallet and pools jtools

 Derivate command from jcli:
 jstats